-\\Section 307.4.4 and 5; add section 307.4.4 and 307.4.5 to read as follows:
+Section 307.4.4 and 307.4.5; change to read as follows:

 307.4.4 Permanent Outdoor Firepit.
 Permanently installed outdoor firepits for recreational fire purposes shall not be installed within 10 feet of a structure or combustible material.